lever1209/cursebox/README.md

 # cursebox
-quark but for lighting and extra easily configurable options
+like quark but for lighting and extra easily configurable options